-TRI, Toxic Release Inventory from the EPA, comprises about 14 air, water and land pollutants that damage health and environment, are either relatively easy to track or of particular concern (like dioxins and furans) and are chosen by EPA to also suggest the trend of all of the chemicals that a polluter puts out.
+TRI, Toxic Release Inventory from the EPA, is a small set of the pollutants that an industry emits that serves as a rough indicator of any trends at a particular.
+It includes 14 air, water and land pollutants that damage health and environment, and are either relatively easy to track or of particular concern (like dioxins and furans).

-NEI, National Emissions Inventory from the EPA, is air only, and is a triennial (1x every 3 years) report of air pollution emitted by Port Townsend Paper, that reports approximately 73 toxic or environmentally damaging chemicals, including HAPs/VOCs, criteria air pollutants, GHGs and, for cross-reference, the TRI
+NEI, National Emissions Inventory from the EPA,air only, a triennial (1x every 3 years) report of air pollution emitted by Port Townsend Paper, that includes some 73 toxic or environmentally damaging chemicals, including HAPs/VOCs, criteria air pollutants, GHGs and, for cross-reference, the TRI.

 ◊ TRI/Hazardous air pollutants — 506,920 pounds

 ◊ Criteria pollutants — 3,618,000 pounds